AndiEcker/LmmsPrjMngr/readme.txt

 * Allow to re-import of exported LMMS project with full integration of external files into the LMMS environment (folder structure) of the destination machine.
 * GUI
+* Determine appropriate destination samples subfolder name from the name of the sample/wave file (for factorize export mode).

 <EOF>